Skip to Content

 Looking for an adventurous way to spend a winter weekend in Vermont?

-Pack your warmest clothes, your favorite coffee, some easy meals, and a pair of snowshoes, and head to this beautiful geodesic dome in Putney, Vermont for an off-grid getaway.
+Pack your warmest clothes, your favorite coffee, some easy meals, and a pair of snowshoes, and head to this beautiful geodesic dome in Putney, Vermont, for an off-grid getaway.

-t’s very simple and very inviting.
+It’s very simple and very inviting.
 It’s also rustic.
 There isn’t running water, but the outhouse is very close!

 Read more about our winter glamping experience in Putney, or head directly to Hipcamp to book your stay.
 Use our referral link to save $10 off your first booking.